igor47/blog/_posts/2010-09-19-a-rubyists-development-environment.md

 ## Editor: Vim

 I've been through many editors.
 Many.
 Believe me.
 A little less than a year ago, a friend recommended me Vim.
 And I started digging into it.
-In the start, it was hard.
+In the beginning, it was hard.
 But he promised me it'd be worth it.
 So I sticked to it.
 In the start, I felt less productive in Vim, because it was somewhat hard to learn.
 After a few days in it however, I began taking advantage of the endless sets of commands, this all resulted in a *more* productive me.
 I now love Vim, and nowadays I almost do all of my text-processing in it: I take notes in Vim, I'm writing this very blog post in Vim, and I make kickass code in Vim.

 My Vim setup really is nothing special.
 I use a few plugins, and I have a small configuration file which is just parts stolen and compiled from others.
 I can't remember who I stole what from, though.
 So they are not credited.
 I use Monaco as my Vim (and terminal) font, I simply like this font a lot.
 [Screenshot](http://imgur.com/IdNuY.png).